AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. Python.rst

 Build and test
 -----------------------

-Open a brand new terminal, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute:
+Open a `brand new terminal`_ , make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute:

 .. code-block:: console